XxAntxX/Python_ShoppingList/Readme.md

 ---
 The application interacts with the user via the console.
 Users can:

-- Create, edit, save, and delete lists
+- Navigate a main menu to create new lists or browse existing ones.
-- List items, the quantity of it and the respective price (if known)
+- Modify lists by adding, modifying, or deleting specific entries.
-- Can get an overview of all items listed, the quantity and the price per piece
+- View a formatted table of all items, quantities, and prices.
 ---

 ### 2. Data Validation